 Last week I reached 3,000 followers on Instagram (yay!)
 To thank all of my awesome fans and followers I gave them the opportunity to choose from three of the most popular recipes from my cookbook, Buffalo Style, one of which would be released on the blog this week!

 And this, my friends, was the winner!
 Creamy, cheesy, spicy comfort food at it’s finest, Buffalo Chicken Alfredo Lasagna!

-After creating my delicious and super popular Mexican Stuffed Shells recipe with Barilla pasta, I couldn’t wait to come up with another great Barilla pasta recipe with a Mexican flair!
+After creating this delicious and super popular Mexican Stuffed Shells recipe, I couldn’t wait to come up with another great pasta recipe with a Mexican flair!